DimensionDev/Mask-Network-Legal/maskbook/privacy-policy-android.md

 Definition: An intermediary service is an online network service which is designed to work with Maskbook software implementations in order to allow Maskbook work properly (or efficiently).

-Some information are sent to intermediary services over network, for and only for the fulfillment of functionalities of Maskbook the iOS App.
+Some information are sent to intermediary services over network, for and only for the fulfillment of functionalities of Maskbook the Android App.

 - Your Maskbook public key.
 - The URL of your SNS profile.